There is a Place for Limited Editions and Open Editions

-The open editions versus limited editions print debate is ongoing.
+The ongoing open editions versus limited editions print debate.

 What Is Up with 2ox200.com?
 Will It Survive?

 The other is Jen Bekman’s 20×200.com site that has sold very limited editions.
 It has enjoyed VC investments in the millions.
 While Bekman ably proved the argument for limited edition prints for nearly five years, her site is limited to a landing page collecting email addresses.
 I take no joy in reading this article from blouinartinfo.com: Can 20×200 Be Saved?
 Anger From Collectors Mounts as Leading Art Site Flounders.
-It does point out the difficulty any kind of high flying startup can encounter.
+It does point out the difficulty any high-flying startup can encounter.

 And, the limited edition vs. open edition debate goes on… and on.